How to Bid/Estimate Interior Painting?

 You also might be bidding against someone else who just puts “painting the master bedroom is x-number of dollars,” however, you have your price broken down this way which looks a lot more professional.

-- Find Square Footage to be Painted and multiply by your labor rate *Don’t know your labor rate?
-Find it here with our FREE ESTIMATING BUNDLE.
+- Find Square Footage to be painted and multiply by your labor rate.
+If you don’t know your labor rate you can find it here with our Free Bid Generator.

 - Add in prep time